Exporting Rhino projects to Revizto Follow

 - You can export one of the following: the objects included in the specified view or the objects included in the current selection.

-- When you re-export a Rhino project, the destination scene is overwritten.
+- When you re-export a Rhino project, the destination scene is completely overwritten.
+If some models are missing from the Rhino project, they will be deleted from Revizto after the export.

 When you export models from a Rhino project to Revizto, the following limitation applies: